bugoverdose/bugoverdose/README.md

-### Hey there, handsome.
+### Hey there, handsome 🖐

-- My name is Satchel Jeong and I live in South Korea.
+My name is Satchel Jeong and I live in South Korea.
 I'm mainly interested in web development and my goal is to become a full-stack developer.
 I'm currently learning React.js and GraphQL.